-Katja Dedekind was awarded a Tier 3 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program.
+Katja Dedekind is a Paralympic swimmer who was awarded a Tier 3 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program.

 “In receiving the SAHOF Scholarship it gives me great honour to know that I am amongst very successful athletes who have the same goals as me: achieving the best I can.
 With the support from SAHOF I am now able to be closer to succeeding and surpassing my goals.” – Katja Dedekind on being selected as a 2021 Tier 3 Scholarship Holder.